MagicKey23/MagicKey23/README.md

 - 🌱 I’m currently learning unreal engine
 - 👯 I’m looking to collaborate on low level C project
 - 💬 Ask me about anything
 - :zap: Fun Fact About me: I hacked my neighbor wifi in 2015.
-They were using WEP and default password for their IP login.
-I changed the password, and losing sleep whenever Police hanging outside my apartment.
+They were using WEP and default password for their router login.
+I changed the password, and losing sleep whenever Polices hanging outside my apartment.